gitter-badger/quart/README.md

 app.listen(8080);
 ```
 ### A short bit on Multiplexing and Stream Objet
 Http/2 has many differences from Http/1.1, perhaps the most notable difference is multiplexing.
-For this reason routing in **funl** is not mapped to a request but rather to a substream.
+For this reason routing in **Quart** is not mapped to a request but rather to a substream.
 This interface allows you to `push` handles from a specific path without redefining them.

 ## Write a middleware

-Middlewares are special handles in **funl** that allow for interception of streams pre and post processing/flight.
+Middlewares are special handles in **Quart** that allow for interception of streams pre and post processing/flight.
 You can add a middleware `preflight` executing before all handles are consumed and `postflight` after the handles are done.
 A stream may or may not be open when postflight handles are called.

 ```javascript
 app.preflight(async (stream) => {